xfenix/django-metro/README.md

 - MetroLine: number, color and title
 - Metro: line binding, title

-Also you can run django command sometimes to get always actual data.
+Also you can run django command sometimes to get always actual data, or use celery task load_metro.

 Installing